-Mentors and Mentees will meet to introduce themselves, review expectations, existing portfolios, and set goals to determine their program and milestones over the course of the next few months.
+Mentors and Mentees meet to introduce themselves, share expectations, portfolios, and set goals to determine their program and milestones over the course of the next few months.

 Month 2: Actionable Assignment

 Mentor provides the Mentee with a simple assignment related to their shared field of interest.
 The scope of the project should be agreed upon by both participants, but the more effort the Mentee puts into this project the more feedback the Mentor can provide.
 Submission deadlines and a schedule should be established with Month 3 being the final review.

 The Mentee’s project should be submitted to the Mentor at least one week prior to their meeting.
 This allows the Mentor adequate time to review the project prior to the meeting and prepare constructive criticism.
 It’s suggested that weekly or bi-weekly check-ins are also conducted to answer questions and maintain momentum.

 We ask Mentors to invite their Mentees to their agency, studio, cubicle farm—wherever the magic happens.
 The goal is to provide the Mentee with firsthand insight in to what “a day in the life of” could look like.

 - A student majoring in a creative discipline